 Take your motherboard out of its box and remove it from the anti-static plastic bag it comes in.
 We find it's a good idea to use this as a mat to lay the motherboard on top on so it doesn't touch or scratch anything underneath while you work.

-Ensure the motherboard manual is easy to access - it's very handy to reference, especially when it comes to plugging cables into the right places.
+This next bit can be easy to overlook or ignore - ensure the motherboard manual is easy to access.
+You might think you're all sorted, but you will need this document.
+It's very handy to reference, especially when it comes to plugging cables into the right places later on.

 Installing the CPU

 The CPU might be the smallest thing in this build, but it's also really easy to install as long as you do it with care.

 With the motherboard correctly oriented the CPU will be installed with a tiny little gold arrow pointing down to the bottom left corner.
 Check to make sure you can see that easily.

 Now remove the motherboard's protective cover by lifting the lever arm - in some cases this will be a metal shield, although on this MSI board it's just a plastic mechanism.
 Note how the lever fits as this is how the CPU will be held securely in place.